-Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, will enter his second season as head coach of the Youngstown State baseball program in 2017-18.
+Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, will enter his third season as head coach of the Youngstown State baseball program in 2018-19.
 He is the ninth head coach in Penguins history.

 In his first year at Youngstown State, Bertolini injected a new energy into the program.
 With largely the same roster from the previous season along with some late additions over the summer, the Penguins won more games during the 2017 regular season than in five of the previous six years.
 Additionally, YSU tied for its most Horizon League wins since 2009.